Do you consider yourself a responsible pet owner?

 All animals deserve to be treated with equal respect.
 We need to teach our children that a pet comes with a lot more responsibility than a new toy.

-2. The Devil Is in the Details, Make Sure You Talk Them Through
+2. Make Sure You Talk Through the Details

 All too often, we adults are as likely as children are to get caught up in the idea of getting a puppy or kitten.
 We don’t stop to think about what that means, both on a day to day basis as well as in the long term.